 Training and Recruitment

 The 54th Massachusetts was well trained and well drilled for battle.
 The regiment was a very exciting and popular idea among free black men in the north.
 The unit received many more volunteers than it needed therefore the commanders had the luxury to only select the highest quality recruits into the regiment.
 In all roughly 1,000 men were selected for the 54th Massachusetts regiment in 1863.

-The fanfare was not lost in the streets of Boston, as the regiment was paraded through the city with great celebration and many well-wishers to see them off.
-After their training was complete on May 28th 1863 the regiment left Boston on a ship heading for the coast of South Carolina.
-After their arrival in the south they were not immediately sent into combat.
-Instead they were given mundane manual labor jobs such as clearing brush, digging ditches, and chopping wood.
+Great fanfare greeted the 54th Massachusetts in the streets of Boston as the regiment paraded through the city with celebration and many well-wishers to see them off.
+With the completion of their training on May 28th 1863 the regiment left Boston on a ship heading for the coast of South Carolina.
+On their arrival in the south they learned that instead of joining the fight against the Confederacy, they had to do mundane manual labor jobs such as clearing brush, digging ditches, and chopping wood.

 These things were not what the men signed up for.
 Colonel Shaw petitioned his superior officers to allow he and his men a combat assignment which was eventually granted.
 The regiment would see its first battle of the American Civil War on July 16th 1863 in South Carolina defending James Island from a Confederate attack, suffering some 45 casualties during the fighting.
 Two days later on July 18th 1863 the regiment fought in the battle that would forever immortalize them.